loneconservative/guidelines/Article Guidelines.md

 In short, if the point of your article is “look at me because I triggered these stupid liberals, lol!,” _we will ask you to rewrite your piece_.

-You should ask yourself why your are writing in the first place.
-What do you intend to do with their writing in the long run?
-If the answer is simply to help build a following, what is that following for?
-If the answer is to run for office, is what you are writing something that could look bad in the future?
+You should ask yourself why your are writing in the first place. _What do you intend to do with your writing in the long run?_ If the answer is simply to help build a following, _what is that following for?_ If the answer is to run for office, _is what you are writing something that could look bad in the future?_

 Don't give us a high school-style five-paragraph essay, and don't submit academic essays.
 Your work should be original and written with publishing in mind.
 500-900 words is ideal for an article, and your arguments should be well-constructed and thoughtful.